GuillermoPena/multiple-contains/README.md

 ```

-Test 5a: Searching numbers by regular expresion (/23./g) --> Found!
+Test 5a: Searching numbers by regular expresion (/23./g) --> Found.
-Test 5b: Searching numbers by regular expresion (/00/g)  --> Not Found!
+Test 5b: Searching numbers by regular expresion (/00/g)  --> Not Found.

 ```
 // --- Test 5 ------------------------------------------------------------------